1. Your Food Has Been Overrun by Ants

 4. Look for Wood Shavings

 As carpenter ants burrow into the woodwork, they will leave a trail of wood shavings and sawdust in their wake.
 Whenever you clean your floors, take time to closely inspect what you sweep up.
 If you are finding wood shavings without an obvious cause, you may need to call the exterminator.
-Carpenter ants do not actually eat wood like termites do.
+Carpenter ants do not actually eat wood as termites do.
 Unfortunately, this does not stop them from being exceptionally destructive.

 5. Check Damp Areas